ty-elastic/logs_bulk_example/README.md

-# ES log record bulk insert example
+# ES log record bulk insert and search example

-This is a simple example python script showing how to use the [Elasticsearch _bulk API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html) to batch upload log records.
-You can access the _bulk API from any programming language (or `curl`, or `wget`, ...).
+This project includes a simple example python script ([bulk.py](bulk.py)) showing how to use the [Elasticsearch _bulk API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html) to batch upload log records.
 Most of the code here deals with some sembelence of error handling, retries, throttling, and reporting.

+It also includes a simple example python script ([search.py](search.py))showing how to use the [Elasticsearch _search API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-search.html) to batch search log records.
+Most of the code here deals with paging.

+You can access the Elasticsearch APIs shown here directly from many programming languages (e.g., [Python](https://www.elastic.co/guide/en/elasticsearch/client/python-api/current/index.html)) or via any http request library or via `curl`.

 ## Environment Variables